-In April 2021 we launched an international design competition for our new Cold War Veterans Memorial.
-After reviewing multiple inspiring design submissions, we have narrowed it down to four talented finalists.
-From now until February 2022 we will be working with the four finalists.
-The official announcement of the chosen design will be made in March 2022.
+In April 2021, we launched an international design competition for our new Cold War Veterans Memorial.
+We received multiple inspiring design submissions and narrowed it down to four talented finalists.
+After close consideration, a final selected design was chosen, Oyler Wu Collaborative’s ‘Orbits’.

 This Oyler Wu Collaborative draws from a range of meaningful artifacts and imagery of the era to create an immersive experience — evoking a range of cultural associations organized as a set of circular ‘orbits’ through the landscape.

 The design, headed by Jenny Wu and Dwayne Oyler, envisions a memorial that embodies the ideals and mission of the Memorial Park, making more tactile a context that can’t be measured in a single name or event – only in glimpses of history.
 Within these glimpses is a layered timeline of both personal and collective experiences that are emblematic of the Cold War – a paradigm that rebalances the interconnected narratives of American innovation and service.